getsentry/sentry-docs/src/collections/_documentation/platforms/node/index.md

 And these exist for breadcrumbs:

-`event`

-: For breadcrumbs created from browser events the event is often supplied to the breadcrumb as hint.
-This for instance can be used to extract data from the target DOM element into a breadcrumb.

 `level` / `input`

 : For breadcrumbs created from console log interceptions this holds the original console log level and the original input data to the log function.

-`response` / `input`

-: For breadcrumbs created from HTTP requests this holds the response object (from the fetch api) and the input parameters to the fetch function.

 `request` / `response` / `event`

 : For breadcrumbs created from HTTP requests this holds the request and response object (from the node HTTP API) as well as the node event (`response` or `error`).

-`xhr`

-: For breadcrumbs created from HTTP requests done via the legacy `XMLHttpRequest` API this holds the original xhr object.

 ## EventProcessors